pedroaugusto-melo/design-system/README.md

 # Website Design System

-A set o design rules for personal use
+A set of design rules for personal use

 ## Table of contents
 - [General info](#general-info)